Mount Vernon, New York: History

 The Mount Vernon area was first settled in 1664 by families from Connecticut as part of the Town of Eastchester.

-Mount Vernon became a village in 1853, and a city in 1892.
+Mount Vernon became a village in 1853 and a city in 1892.
 Early development was driven by the New York Industrial Home Association No. 1, a home building cooperative organized to build homes for "tradesmen, employees, and other persons of small means".

 Mount Vernon takes its name from George Washington's Mount Vernon plantation in Virginia, much as neighboring Wakefield (in the Bronx) was named for the Virginia plantation where Washington was born.

+For many years, the Schleicher & Sons Piano Company, which was founded by Prussian immigrant Gustav Schleicher, had a factory in Mount Vernon, which was established in 1864.
+The company at its apex had over three factories, the company's headquarters being in Mount Vernon.
+Over three hundred Schleicher pianos would be in use in the town.

 In 1894, the voters of Mount Vernon participated in a referendum on whether to consolidate into a new "City of Greater New York".
 The cities of Brooklyn (coterminous with Kings County) and Long Island City, the western towns and villages of Queens County, and all of Richmond County (present day Staten Island) all voted to join with the existing city (present day Manhattan and The Bronx).
-However, the returns were so negative in Mount Vernon and the adjacent city of Yonkers that those two areas were not included in the consolidated city and remain independent to this day.
+The referendum failed in Mount Vernon and the adjacent city of Yonkers, both of which remain independent cities.

-The Mount Vernon Public Library, a gift to the city from Andrew Carnegie, opened in 1904 and is now part of the Westchester Library System, providing educational, cultural and computer services to county residents of all ages.
 The Mount Vernon Trust Company opened in 1903.
 It was the largest bank in Westchester County, with branches in the east and west sections of the city.
+The Mount Vernon Public Library, a gift to the city from Andrew Carnegie, opened in 1904.
+It is now part of the Westchester Library System.